LiskArchive/lips/proposals/lip-state-model.md

 ## Rationale

-Each module registered in a chain maintains a separate key-value storage.
+Each module registered in a chain maintains a separate key-value map.
-In this LIP, we specify how the entries of the key-value storage are inserted in a sparse Merkle tree (introduced in [LIP 0039][LIP-SMT]), the state tree.
+In this LIP, we specify how the entries of the key-value map are inserted in a sparse Merkle tree (introduced in [LIP 0039][LIP-SMT]), the state tree.
 The state root is then set to the root of the state tree.
-The key-value entries of the persistent storage are specified in the respective modules.
+The key-value entries of the map are specified in the respective modules.
 There is no a-priori separation between user and chain accounts, as they are treated as any generic key-value entry.
 Each entry specifies a storage prefix and a storage key.
-The storage prefix identifies different ''buckets'' within the module storage, i.e. group of entries with different scope.
+The storage prefix identifies different ''buckets'' within the module map, i.e. group of entries with different scope.
 The storage key identifies different entries within a bucket.

-Keys of the state tree leaf nodes are obtained by concatenating the module ID, the storage prefix and the hash of the storage key.
+Keys of the leaf nodes of the state tree are obtained by concatenating the module ID, the storage prefix and the hash of the storage key.
 Prepending the module ID allows to separate the state tree in smaller subtrees (one per module), each managed by the respective module, which is also responsible for creating witnesses relative to properties stored in their database (see Figure 1).
 Similarly, the storage prefix separates the different buckets within the same database into different subtrees.
 Storage keys are hashed in order to randomize them.